Jose Siri Player Props: Rays vs. Yankees

-On Sunday, Jose Siri (.179 batting average in his past 10 games, with a double, three walks and four RBI) and the Tampa Bay Rays face the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 1:40 PM ET.
+On Thursday, Jose Siri (coming off going 0-for-3) and the Tampa Bay Rays face the New York Yankees, whose starting pitcher will be Domingo German.
+First pitch is at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Yankees.
+He had a hitless performance in his most recent game (0-for-3) against the Orioles.

 Jose Siri Game Info & Props vs. the Yankees